ytmytm/teensy64/README.md

 |register:bits| description |
 |--|--|
-|$d030:0, $d0f0:0|when bit 0 is set and $d0f2:0 bit is set, then set speed to value from $d0f1, it operates much like C128 2MHz mode
+|$d030:0, $d0f0:0|when bit 0 is set and $d0f2:0 bit is set, then set speed to value from $d0f1, it operates much like C128 2MHz mode, but faster
 |$d0f1:10 | mode number when speedup is enabled: 1, 2 or 3 |
 |$d0f2:0  | clear: enable mode 0 and trigger RESET, set: enable speedup modes |
 |$d0f2:1  | set: enable LOAD ($ffd5) trap for tape device for Tapecart emulation |